 - DRAM (Dynamic RAM): Common in personal computers.

-- SRAM (Static RAM): Faster and used in cache memory.
+- SRAM (Static RAM): Faster and used mainly for cache memory inside the CPU

 Functions of RAM: